pldn/LDWizard-old/README.md

 A generic framework for converting common datasources to Linked Data.

-# Software Requirements Document Template (Preliminary)
+# Software Requirements and Design Document (Preliminary)

 ## 1. Introduction